firesync-org/firesync/docs/docs/reference/firesync-server/configuration.md

 To enable users to log in to your FireSync project with Google, you will need to configure some [Google OAuth 2.0 credentials](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow#creatingcred).

-:::note
+:::tip

-When you create the credentials in Google, put in `http://localhost:5000/auth/google/callback` (replace `http://localhost:5000` with wherever your FireSync server is running) as an 'Authorised Redirect URL'.
+Set 'Authorised Redirect URL' to `http://localhost:5000/auth/google/callback` in your Google credentials config (or replace `http://localhost:5000` with wherever your FireSync server is running).

 :::